Lessyzz/TUTORIAL-Image-Processing/README.md

 print("Y coordinate:", the_image[1])
 ```

 If image in screen x or y coordinates must be at least `0`.
 If image is not in screen x and y coordinates must be `-1`.
-So if x or y coordinate of image is not `-1`, image in screen!
+So if x or y coordinate of image is not equal `-1`, image in screen!